Boy Scouts who Were Molested or Sexually Abused have Until November 16, 2020 to File a Boy Scouts Sexual Abuse Claim

-The Boy Scouts of America (BSA) announced that it would review more than 50 years of confidential files on alleged sexual predators.
+In recent years, the Boy Scouts of America (BSA) announced that it would review more than 50 years of confidential files on alleged sexual predators.
 The organization has also said that it will inform law enforcement of any cases it previously did not disclose.
+Former Boys Scouts who experienced sexual abuse can seek the help of an experienced Boy Scouts Sexual Abuse Lawyer to help them with the claim process.

 Accusers from 33 states are as old as 75 to as young as 15, and allegations span from 1953 to 2018.